simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Basic usage

-Draw vector graphics interfaces (e.g., the `draw_rect` or `line_to`) use these line settings when creating, so the `line_style` method needs to be called before calling each drawing interface.
+Draw vector graphics interfaces (e.g., the `draw_rect` or `line_to`) use these line settings when creating.
+Therefore, calling the `line_style` method is necessary before calling each drawing interface.

 ```py
 # runnable